jiayuzhou/CSE404/README.md

 1.0, Protection of Scholarship and Grades; the all University Policy on Integrity of Scholarship and Grades; and Ordinance 17.00, Examinations.
 (See Spartan Life: Student Handbook and Resource Guide and/or the MSU Web
 site: www.msu.edu.)
-Therefore, unless authorized by your instructor, you are expected to complete all course assignments, including homework, lab work, quizzes, tests and exams, without assistance from any source.
+Therefore, unless authorized by your instructor, you are expected to complete all course assignments, including homework, lab work, quizzes, tests and exams, **without assistance from any source**.
 You are expected to develop original work for this course; therefore, you may not submit course work you completed for another course to satisfy the requirements for this course.
 Also, you are not authorized to use the www.allmsu.com Web site to complete any course work in this course.

+Additionally, examples of academic dishonesty include (but are not limited to):
+* Copying another student's code or exam answers
+* Using code implemented by someone else intended to solve this class's assignments (i.e., don't get someone else to do your assignment for you!).
+* Using code independently implemented by someone else without attributing credit (i.e., you can use tools, libraries, or code snippets from the web, but only with proper citation.)
+* Writing code that deceptively passes the test cases, but doesn't solve the problem given.
+In other words, abusing automatic grader mechanisms to gain unearned points
+* Using websites and sources, whose purpose is to provide assignment solutions (e.g. using sites such as Chegg.com for any purpose regarding this class).
+* Distributing course content without instructor permission.
+* Submitting a solution that you don't understand / can't explain to an instructor.
+* Providing false information to the instructor about matters related to the course.
+* Facilitating another student in any of these activities.

+If using online revision control systems such as github.com, ensure your code is not publicly accessible.
+Failing to do so may allow someone to easily copy your code putting yourself at risk.

 Students who violate MSU academic integrity rules may receive a penalty grade, including a failing grade on the assignment or in the course.
 Contact your instructor if you are unsure about the appropriateness of your course work.
 (See also the Academic Integrity webpage.)